A short proof of the straightening theorem: Preliminaries and recollections

 between marked cartesian fibrations $p$ and $q$ over $S$ is a cartesian equivalence if and only if for every vertex $s \in S_0$, the induced map of fibres $(X_s)_\unmarked \rightarrow (Y_s)_\unmarked$ is a categorical equivalence of simplicial sets, i.e., a weak equivalence in the Joyal model structure. \end{itemize} \end{theorem}

 We shall refer to the model structure of the theorem as the \emph{cartesian model structure} on $\mSet/S$.
 There is a dual \emph{cocartesian model structure} that has the marked cocartesian fibrations as its fibrant objects.
 The original reference is \cite[Section 3.1.3]{HTT}, and an elegant argument parallel to Cisinski's treatment of the unmarked case was given in \cite{Nguyen}.
-We will discuss some aspects of the proof of Theorem \ref{cocartmodelstr} in Section \ref{subsec:cocartesianmodelstruct}; in particular we indicate how Nguyen's reliance on Smith's general existence theorem for combinatorial model structures can be avoided in the case at hand.
+We will discuss some aspects of the proof in Section \ref{subsec:cocartesianmodelstruct}; in particular, we indicate how Nguyen's reliance on Smith's general existence theorem for combinatorial model structures can be avoided in the case at hand, see Proposition \ref{lem:countable} specifically.
+None of the arguments in either treatment rely on the straightening equivalence.

 The weak equivalences in the cartesian model structure can be characterised as those maps

 such that for every marked cartesian fibration $X \rightarrow S$ the induced map

 is a homotopy equivalence; here $\FHom^\sharp_S(E,X)$ denotes the simplicial subset of $\F_{S}(E,X)$ spanned by the vertices representing marked maps (over $S$) and by the edges representing marked maps $(\Delta^1)^\sharp \times E$ (over $S$).
 If $X \rightarrow S$ is a marked cartesian fibration this is indeed a Kan complex by closure under pushout-products of the cartesian anodynes with marked cofibrations, see \cite[Proposition 3.1.2.3]{HTT} and the discussion in \cite[Section 3.1.3]{HTT}.
 Furthermore, the functor $\FHom_S^\sharp$ enriches $\mSet/S$ in simplicial sets, and indeed it is not difficult to see that $\mSet/S$ in total becomes a Kan simplicial model category as in \cite[Section 9.1]{Hirschhorn}, see either \cite[Section 3.1.4]{HTT} for a direct verification or the discussion after Proposition \ref{lem:charofmarkedcartfibs} below.